karlpatrikbergman/docker-images/artifactory/README.md

 ***

 ## Running Artifactory as docker container an mounting host directories
-No I run into trouble it seems.
+Now I run into trouble it seems.
 When I log in to Artifactory via the web gui I can't see any docker registries.
 Is this a bud or have I missed something?